Skip to main content

 A Virtual server is created, which will receive HTTP requests.

-3. Enter a name in the field Name, HTTP type in the field Type, interface in the field Interface.
+3. Specify the name in the Name field, the HTTP type in the Type field, and the interface in the Interface field.

-4. In Virtual server IP and Virtual server port — external IP address and port to which requests will be received.
+4. In Virtual server IP and Virtual server port, the external IP address and port to which requests will be received.

-6. Enable the option Persistenceto save session data by selecting the value HTTP Cookie.
+6. Enable the Persistence option to store session data by selecting the HTTP Cookie value.

-7. Select the Health check health check performance monitor you created earlier by tapping +.
+7. Select the Health check performance monitor you created earlier by pressing +.

-9. Enable the option Preserve client IP to store the client's IP address in the HTTP header X-Forwarded-For.
-This can be useful when enabling HTTP multiplexing if real servers are required to store the client's source IP address, e.g. in log messages.
+9. Enable the Preserve client IP option to preserve the client IP address in the X-Forwarded-For HTTP header .
+This can be useful when enabling HTTP multiplexing if real servers require the original client IP address to be saved, for example, in log messages.

 Bind real servers to virtual server

-1. In the section Policy & ObjectsVirtual Serverswhere you continue to configure Virtual Server, create a Real Servers.
+1. Under Policy & ObjectsVirtual Servers, where Virtual Server configuration continues, create Real Servers.

 3. In the window that opens, add the IP address and port of the server you want to connect to.
 In this case, the HTTP server is deployed on port 80.